-We are publishing Emma’s poetry collection The Significance of a Dress in February 2020
+We published Emma’s poetry collection The Significance of a Dress in February 2020

 Emma’s most recent collection is “Ghosts in the Desert” (IDP, UK 2015).
 She has performed her work at The Poetry Cafe in London, all three Leicestershire universities, at LCFC, the Jam Factory in Oxford, Hatherley Manor in Cheltenham, amongst other venues.
 She’s also read poems for BBC Radio and EAVA FM and joined panels organised by the University of Leicester’s Sociology, Communications and Media department to talk about artistic responses to the refugee crisis arising from her co-editing of “Over Land, Over Sea: poems for those seeking refuge” and curation of Journeys in Translation.

-Currently she is on the committee of Leicester Writers’ Club and the steering group for the Leicester Writers’ Showcase and has experience in organising poetry readings and live literature events.
+She is on the committee of Leicester Writers’ Club and the steering group for the Leicester Writers’ Showcase and has experience in organising poetry readings and live literature events.
 She has given workshops for Leicester Writers’ Club, Leicester Poetry Society and the Local Writers’ Fair.
-Emma Lee also reviews for five poetry magazines and blogs at http://emmalee1.wordpress.com.